 A tax-exempt foundation is a perfect vehicle for engaging in activities that promote the public good.
 A public charity provides individuals and groups with a transparent structure that comes with significant tax benefits – to both the organization and its donors.
 A nonprofit organization is eligible for tax exemption as long as its purposes benefit the public good, and it does not engage in activities that are prohibited, such as lobbying and political activities.
-Tax-exempt organizations are exempt from paying federal income taxes on all revenue that is associated with its charitable purposes.
+Tax-exempt organizations are exempt from paying federal income taxes on all revenue that is associated with their charitable purposes.
 Revenue includes proceeds from fundraising and solicitations, government and private grants, and earnings derived from the delivery of its services to the public.
 Likewise, individuals and companies that donate to a nonprofit foundation are eligible for a tax deduction – resulting in a win-win for the public.

 Purposes of a Tax-Exempt Entity